-It is not a secret that stress can negatively impact both your physical and mental health.
-Several studies have shown the relationship between chronic stress and negative health effects.
-Specific studies have shown a relationship between high stress and susceptibility to the rhinovirus, more commonly known as the common cold.
+It is no secret that stress can negatively impact both your physical and mental health.
+Several studies have shown the relationship between chronic stress and negative health effects, specifically the relationship between high stress and susceptibility to the rhinovirus, also known as the common cold.

-In a study done by a research team from Carnegie Mellon University, stress was found to decrease the regulatory processes of the body that help control inflammation.
-Inflammation is often the cause for symptoms we connect with specific viruses.
+In a study done by Carnegie Mellon University, they found that stress decreases the regulatory processes of the body that help control inflammation, which is often the cause for symptoms connected with specific viruses.

-Stress can lead to fatigue, irritability, trouble sleeping, lack of energy or focus and the inability to concentrate or it can accentuate already existing problems like chronic headaches or increase the symptoms of chronic disease.
-Long-term stress can lead to mental health disorders such as depression or anxiety, heart disease, high blood pressure, arrhythmia, or acne and skin problems.
+Stress can lead to fatigue, irritability, trouble sleeping, lack of energy, and the inability to concentrate.
+It can also accentuate pre-existing conditions like chronic headaches or increase the symptoms of chronic disease.
+Long-term stress can lead to heart disease, high blood pressure, arrhythmia, acne, and even mental health disorders such as depression or anxiety.

-Sometimes it is the way stress is dealt with that can have the most negative impact on health.
-Coping mechanisms such as drug use, overeating, or smoking can all have negative impacts on overall health.
+Sometimes the way people deal with stress has the most negative impact on health.
+Coping mechanisms such as drug use, overeating, or smoking can all cause additional harm.

 So how exactly do you reduce and manage stress?

-Well, it is going to look different for every person.
-Stress is often a very individual and personal reaction to life’s events and thus will require an individual and personally tailored response.
+Well, stress management is going to look different for every person.
+Stress is a very personal reaction to life’s events and thus will require an individually tailored response.

-In general, though, seek to identify the cause of stress.
+In general, seek to identify the cause of stress.
 List your commitments, prioritize them, and then eliminate what is non-essential.
-Ask yourself, what can I do something about now?
+Ask yourself, what can I control?
 What is beyond my control?
-Find a small task and do that first.
+Find a small task to complete and do that first.
 Accomplishing something, no matter how small, can be the triumph you need to improve your outlook.
 Focus on the solution, rather than the problem.

-Know and be able to recognize your limitations.
-Do not be afraid to say no to friends if you know that your body needs rest.
+Recognize your limitations.
+If you know that your body needs rest, do not be afraid to say no to friends or plans .
 You do not have to say yes to everything.

 Build and maintain strong relationships.
 A strong social support system can help you cope with your stress more effectively.
-Sometimes talking through a problem with someone you trust can help reduce the stress caused by that problem.
+Sometimes, talking through a problem with someone you trust can help reduce your stress.

 Take care of your body.
 Sufficient sleep and regular physical activity are essential to stress management.
-Make sure that both your sleep patterns and exercise routine are consistent.
+Maintain a consistent sleep pattern and exercise routine.
 Eating a healthy diet full of fruits, vegetables, and whole grains can give your body the fuel it needs to cope physiologically with stress.

 Learn how to rest your mind and relax.
-Take deep breaths throughout your day.
-Try yoga or other practices like meditation or tai chi.
-Stretch and massage your muscles to release tension.
+Take deep breaths throughout your day, try yoga, meditation, or tai chi, or stretch and massage your muscles to release tension.
 Most importantly, find what works best for you.
-You may that find playing a musical instrument or listening to music is the soothing experience you need.
+Playing a musical instrument or listening to music may be the soothing experience you need.
 Or maybe you just need to sit in the sun and breathe.
 Take the time to engage in activities or hobbies that you enjoy.

-Finally, do not just treat the symptoms of stress, but work on targeting the causes of stress in your life and seek to mitigate them.
-You may find that professional help or counseling is essential in order to learn how to better manage and deal with your stress.
+Finally, do not just seek to treat the symptoms of stress, but work on targeting the causes of stress in your life in order to mitigate them.
+You may find that professional help or counseling is essential to help you learn how to better manage your stress.